onap/archived-cli/docs/cmd_help.rst

  -null | --vsp-subcategory        Sub Category of VSP.
 It is of type STRING.
 It is
                                   optional.
 By default, it is
                                   resourceNewCategory.generic.abstract.
- -null | --vsp-license-version    License version.
+ -null | --vlm-version            License version.
 It is of type STRING.
 It is
                                   optional.
 By default, it is 1.0.
- -null | --vsp-vendor-name        License Model Name.
+ -null | --vlm-vendor             License Model Name.
 It is of type STRING.
- -null | --vsp-vendor-id          License Model ID.
+ -null | --vlm-id                 License Model ID.
 It is of type STRING.
- -null | --license-agreement-id   License Agreement ID.
+ -null | --vlm-agreement-id       License Agreement ID.
 It is of type STRING.
- -null | --feature-group-id       Feature Group ID.
+ -null | --vlm-feature-group-id   Feature Group ID.
 It is of type STRING.
  -u | --onap-username             Onap user name.
 It is of type STRING.
 By default,
                                   it is read from environment variable
                                   ONAP_USERNAME.